Authorities: TV reporter, girl fatally shot in Florida - NewsBreak

 Worldwide 40 journalists were reported killed last year, plus another two this year before Wednesday, according to the Committee to Protect Journalists.
 Only one of those was in the United States.

-Jeff German, who covered politics and corruption for the Las Vegas Review-Journal, was found dead outside of his home in September after being stabbed multiple times.
-Former Clark County Public Administrator Robert Telles, who had been a frequent subject of German’s reporting, has pleaded not guilty to a murder charge.
+Jeff German, who who covered politics and corruption for the Las Vegas Review-Journal, was found dead outside his home with multiple stab wounds in September.
+Former Clark County Public Administrator Robert Telles has been charged with murder in the slaying.

 In 2015, Virginia reporter Alison Parker and cameraman Adam Ward were shot and killed during their live TV broadcast for CBS affiliate WDBJ7.
 The suspect, a former reporter for the TV station, died by suicide during the law enforcement search for him.